lifedox/granular-configuration-language/doc-spec/yaml.md

   - `${ENVIRONMENT_VARIABLE:+<nested_interpolation_spec>}`: Replaced with the specified Environment Variable.
     - If variable does not exist, use the text after `:+` to interpolate a result.
     - Note: specifier is `:+`.
-  - `${/json/pointer/expression}`: Replaced by the object in the configuration specified in JSON Path syntax.
+  - `${/json/pointer/expression}`: Replaced by the object in the configuration specified in JSON Pointer syntax.
     - Paths must start at full root of the configuration, using `/` as the first character.
     - Results:
       - Referencing strings is recommended.